Do you believe that your dogs really love their crates? Do you think that crate training is in the best interest of dogs? If so, SNIFF ME OUT!

 GRR, I just don’t buy it!
 Essentially, you’re locking up your dog whenever you don’t want him to pee on the carpet or destroy the house.
 Locking up your dog is NOT an effective way to stop behavioral issues.

 As dogs learn best through positive reinforcement, crates are NOT necessary for any type of dog behavioral training.
 There are indisputably more humane and effective ways to train your dog.
 Your dog will be so much happier and healthier too.
-Crate training is less about teaching your dog the house rules, but it’s more about how you can CONTROL him at your will, which sets up an unhealthy superior-inferior relationship that sparks animal abuse.
+Crate training is less about teaching your dog the house rules, but it’s more about how you can CONTROL him at your will, which may set up an unhealthy superior-inferior relationship that often sparks animal abuse.

 Are you crating your dog for your dog’s sake or YOUR own convenience?

 Put your furry paw HERE for more dog care tips!
 Don’t forget to subscribe to my YouTube Channel: Wet Nose Escapades by Roger Wellington.